Filed under The Punch

 Words and image ©Steve Williams 2012

-Mobile phones in the air are vergin’ on plane ridiculous
+Mobile phones in the air are virgin’ on plane ridiculous

 Dear Sir Richard Branson, What have you done?
 Seriously, what the hell have you done?